vixshan/amina/self-host.md

 git clone https://github.com/vikkshan/mochi.git
 cd mochi
 ```
-(in windows, right click somewhere in the folder and select "Open In Terminal")
+(in windows, right-click somewhere in the folder and select "Open In Terminal")
-if you see something about powershell, type `cmd` and hit enter, to go to the simpler command line terminal.
+if you see something about PowerShell, type `cmd` and hit enter to go to the more spartan command line terminal.

-- Install dependancies:
+- Install dependencies:

 ```bash
 npm install